apike/allenpike.com/_posts/2021-06-01-teams-and-tocks.markdown

 Which is great.
 But it’s a problem set that is a bit more… ambiguous.
 We want to constantly improve.
 But how do we separate the big opportunities from the stuff that’s just inherently annoying?

-There's a sentiment I softimes hear when we’re considering these kinds of problems:
+There's a sentiment I sometimes hear when we’re considering these kinds of problems:

 > **Well it’s not great.
 But we’re already better at this than any company I’ve worked at before.**